top of page

 Knowing how you live and your routines is all part of the process of creating your dream home

-I recently worked with a busy family with two teenagers and a dog who had dreamed of redesigning their living room for years but didn’t know where to start.
+I recently worked with a busy family that included two teenagers and a dog.
+They had dreamed of redesigning their living room for years but didn’t know where to start.
 Over six months — including holidays and trade availability — we created a full design plan, rebuilt the room, and completed all installation and styling.

 We: